 - Choosing Landscape Caption Style: Inset moves up the captions beneath landscape images to slightly overlap.

 Images in Project Pages will never stretch larger than their original dimensions, even if set to full-bleed.
 This prevents your images from looking blurry or pixelated.

 - In general, the image size on your Project Page is determined by the original dimensions of your image.
 If you want the image to look larger on the page, upload an image with larger dimensions.

 - To reduce the size of the image on the page, upload an image with smaller dimensions.

 - The Site Outer Padding tweak may affect the width of images that aren’t set to full-bleed.

 - Video width is set by the hosting site.
 To customize video width, use the video embed code and set the width manually within the code.

-- For help with banners and responsive design, see our best practice recommendations.
+- For help with banners and responsive design, review our best practices.